spatie/google-time-zone/README.md

 */
 ```

-It is possible to specify a timestamp for the location, so daylight savings can be taken into account.
+It is possible to specify a timestamp for the location so that daylight savings can be taken into account.
 We will set this timestamp to the current time by default.

 ```php
 $googleTimeZone